Campus Ministry

 • Animate the GCU community to live our Mercy identity through compassionate service and advocacy of justice.

-• Sunday Masses and daily Communion Services are celebrated in the Dorothy Marron University Community Chapel and in the St. Stephen's Chapel (in the Mansion).
-Check with Campus Ministry for the liturgical schedule.
+• provides Sunday Masses in the Dorothy Marron University Community Chapel and Daily Communion Services in the St. Stephen's Chapel (in the Mansion).
+Check with Campus Ministry for the schedule.

-• Students may join GCU's RCIA program to explore the possibility of being Baptized, receiving Confirmation or becoming Catholic.
+• offers an OCIA program for students to explore the possibility of being Baptized, receiving Confirmation or becoming Catholic.